bhnord/activities/events.md

 ### St. Urho’s Day Sauna

 Relax in an authentic wood-fired Finnish sauna for Ides of St.

-### St. Paddy’s @ Short Path

-Join us as we celebrate St. Patrick's Day with a sneak peak of our first-ever Irish Style Whiskey — made grain-to-glass right here in Everett.

 ### 20s/30s St. Paddy’s Bar Crawl